FZJ-IEK3-VSA/quinex/README.md

 ***quinex*** *(**qu**antitative **in**formation **ex**traction)* is a Python library for extracting and analyzing quantitative information from text.
 It is designed to extract quantities, entities, properties and other measurement context from text.
 Quinex is domain-agnostic and can power a wide range of applications, such as screening of scientific literature or quantitative search.

 Quinex performs **quantity span identification** and **measurement context extraction**.
 Quantity span identification is the task of identifying quantities in text.
 This task closely relates to named entity recognition and thus can be framed as sequence labeling task.
 Measurement context extraction is the task of identifying the measured entity, property, and other measurement context for a given quantity.
-Additionally, quantities are normalized to a standardized form and the quantitative statements are classified into different types (e.g., specification, goal, observation, etc.).
+Additionally, quantities are normalized to a standardized form and units are linked to the QUDT ontology.

 ### Features
 - Extract all **quantities** in a given text (optionally also imprecise quantities, e.g., “several turbines”)